sasidharsai/northwind-sales-dashboard/README.md

 📁 Dataset Source

-Northwind retail dataset imported from a SQL database and analyzed within Power BI.
+The dataset used in this project is the Northwind retail dataset, downloaded from Kaggle in SQL format.

+The SQL file was imported into a relational database and then connected to Power BI for analysis.
+The dataset contains multiple related tables representing customers, products, categories, and sales transactions.